Mary K. Bowman Fine Arts Fund

 - Women’s Club Foundation: $1,550 to restore and refurbish the front portico on the building.

 Grants go towards organizations and programs that preserve and maintain historical and cultural properties in Washington County, and promote the fine arts, remembrances in the historical, history and historic preservation, and encourage others to do so, and promote interest in and study of such matters.
 The average grant amount in recent years has equaled about $4,500.
 The Community Foundation does not fund overhead expenses or capital expenses not directly related to programming.
 Online applications are now closed.

 - Applicant organizations must be based in and primarily serving Washington County, MD, and have a current 501(c)(3) determination from the IRS.

 - Organizations may apply for funding for more than one program; however, each program requires a separate grant application.

 - Any project requesting financial support for capital improvement to a historical structure must be in compliance with the Secretary of the Interior’s standards for the treatment of historic properties.

 **Please note: If you choose to apply for funding for a program previously supported, please include evidence of the program’s success and any partnerships into which you have entered into in order to ensure continuity of the program.
 Explain why continued support from this fund is essential to the program’s viability.**

-If you have any questions about this fund and its granting process, please call Kristy Smith, grants & donor relations director, at (301) 745-5210.
+If you have any questions about this fund and its granting process, please call Sarah Burge, director of grants & donor relations at (301) 745-5210.